Age Group: “The Waddlers”

 - Waddler Full Day, 5-10 hours, 7:00 AM-6:00 PM for two, three, four or five days a week.

 - You choose the days you want to enroll from the days open.
+You can choose 2, 3 or 5 days a week.

 - Group size of 10, ratio 1:5